Flawless Physio Logo

 Peroneal Tendonitis Treatments

-Strengthening Exercises are a fundamental aspect of treatment for Peroneal Tendonitis.
-It is essential to condition the Peroneal Tendon to absorb load from impact activities such as running, walking, and jumping.
-A tendon can become tight, inflamed, and painful when fatigued.
 Strength training, therefore, plays a significant role in increasing the tendon’s capacity, alleviating pain, and reducing the risk of recurrence.
 As a tendon becomes fatigued, the muscles attaching to the tendon can become tight, leading to further irritation and discomfort.
 Peroneal stretching can help reduce this tension and provide symptomatic pain relief.

 Peroneal Tendonitis Brace has a similar role to rigid ankle taping as it reduces movement at the ankle’s subtalar joint.
 As a result, the Peroneal Tendons don’t have to work as hard to stabilise the tendon.
 The benefit of a brace over taping is that it is a more permanent fixture, while the downside is it can be obtrusive.
-Dry needling can be an effective form of treatment for pain relief, but it does not address the cause of the issue while Peroneal Tendonitis Insoles are recommended for individuals who have poor ankle stability.
-Following a gait analysis, a foot specialist can create custom insoles that fit into your shoes.

-There can be enough rationale for a steroid injection in very irritable cases.
+There can be enough rationale for a steroid injection in very irritable cases of Peroneal Tendonitis.
 A Sports Medicine Doctor usually carries this out, and it is an ultrasound-guided injection.
-The benefit includes reductions in pain and inflammation levels, however there is some evidence that it may contribute to the degradation of the tendon over time.
-A walking boot may be recommended for highly irritable cases for 1-2 weeks, which decreases pain levels, or they are recommended post-injection to allow the steroid to take full effect.
+The benefit includes reductions in pain and inflammation levels.
+However, there is some evidence that it may contribute to the degeneration of the tendon over time.

 Physiotherapy with James McCormack

-This is not medical advice and we recommend a consultation with a medical professional such as James McCormack to achieve a diagnosis.
-He offers Online Physiotherapy Appointments for £45.
+This is not medical advice.
+We recommend a consultation with a medical professional such as James McCormack if you are experiencing any of the symptoms discussed in this article.
+James offers Online Physiotherapy Appointments weekly and face-to-face appointments in his London clinic.

 Share this page